lukehansell/redirectify/README.md

 ## Usage

-In it's simplest form Redirectify requires a specific directory structure when overriding:

-    .
-    ├ file.txt
-    ├ overridingDir
-    │ └ file.txt

-When the top level `file.txt` is required by Browserify `overridingDir/file.txt` is loaded instead.
-Using the `base` option you can specify entire directories to override.
-If no override is found then the original is used.

-*The file to be overridden and the overriding file must have the same name.*
+Browserify bundles together files referenced using the `require()` function.
+When a call to `require()` is made Redirectify will step in and return a file matching a specified format where available.

-*If a matching directory or file is not found then the original is used.*
+If the file to override with does not exist then the deault is used instead.

+Redirectify can redirect the require call based on a file prefix, suffix or directory.
+For examples of these in action see the examples in this repo.

 ### Options
+* `prefix` - text to prepend to the filename
+    #### Example
+    with "foo" a call to "bar.js" becomes "foobar.js"

+* `suffix` - text to append to the filename
+    #### Example
+    with "foo" a call to "bar.js" becomes "barfoo.js"

-`dir`  - relative path to the directory containing the overriding file
+* `dir`  - relative path to the directory containing the overriding file
+    #### Example
+    with "foo" a call to "bar.js" becomes "foo/bar.js"

-`base` - [optional] used for specifying the common root for overriding sub directories
+* `base` - [optional] used for specifying the common root for overriding sub directories
+    #### Example
+    with base="foo" and dir="../baz" a call to "foo/other/bar.js" becomes "baz/other/bar.js"

 ### Config